dalisoft/docker-nas/README.md

 # docker-nas

-Docker compose file which runs all of my apps which ranning at my NAS for daily usage
+Docker compose file which runs all of my apps which running at my NAS for daily usage

+## Services included

+- OpenSpeedTest
+- qBittorrent
+- Plex
+- Homebridge (for bridge for local non Homekit devices)
+- Tailscale